 Select the channel range to be processed.
-The time range, and to a lesser extent waveform, affect the resistive limit amplitudes.
+The time range, and to a lesser extent waveform, affect the "resistive limit" amplitudes.
 Therefore, ensure that the channel times are identical for all TEM files selected.
 The time ranges are recorded in the header of the output file containing the resistive limit data.

-Select appropriate coordinate convention, either Z=up, X=east, Y=north (aka ENU) or Z=down, X=north, Y=east (NED).
-Crone downhole TEM is usually recorded in the ENU convention, whereas most UTEM downhole data is recorded in the NED system.
+Select appropriate coordinate convention, either "Positive Up" (X=east, Y=north, Z=up) or "Positive Down" (X=north, Y=east, Z=down).
+Crone downhole TEM, for example, is usually recorded in the "Positive Up" system (aka ENU), whereas most UTEM downhole data is recorded in the "Positive Down" system (aka NED).